mobile app bar

 Motorsport FIA Formula 1, Australian Grand Prix 2025 v l Team Principal Frederic Fred Vasseur Scuderia Ferrari at the press conference

 “It certainly wasn’t a clean race, but the strategy was difficult.
 We probably need to find a better way to communicate between the car and the pit lane.
-We’ll learn from this, but it’s not a problem,” he said per Speedweek.
+We’ll learn from this, but it’s not a problem,” Vasseur told Speedweek.

-Going into the race weekend at the Shanghai International Circuit, Vasseur believes the team needs to understand the #44 driver’s needs better.
+Going into the race weekend at the Shanghai International Circuit, Vasseur believes the team needs to understand Hamilton’s needs better.

 “We need to improve communication and understand what Lewis expects from this communication.
-Only in such situations can we learn and be much better next week,” he added.
+Only in such situations can we learn and be much better next week,” Vasseur added.

 How can Ferrari improve communication with Hamilton?

-Adami isn’t the only element within Ferrari that Hamilton needs to acclimatize with.
-In fact, the #44 driver has been pretty vocal about his struggles with adapting to the SF-25.
-Since his debut in 2007, the Briton has only driven Mercedes-powered cars and 2025 marks his first time with a Ferrari power unit.
+The #44 driver has also been pretty vocal about his struggles adapting to the SF-25.
+Since his debut in 2007, the Briton has only driven Mercedes-powered cars.

-This meant that he is yet to understand the various tools on offer for him to drive the car.
-“The settings it [the engine] requires are different, and a different way of driving and a different set-up on the steering wheel,” he explained per Sky Sports F1.
+This meant that he had yet to get fully accustomed to the various tools he had at his disposal while driving the car in the opening race.
+“The settings it [the engine] requires are different, and a different way of driving and a different set-up on the steering wheel,” Hamilton said, as per Sky Sports F1.

 Post Edited By:Vidit Dhawan